King, In Call With Canada PM, Reiterates Call For Immediate Ceasefire In Gaza

-King Abdullah stressed the importance of maintaining the uninterrupted delivery of relief and medical aid to the Strip, warning of the tragic humanitarian situation there.
+King Abdullah stressed the importance of maintaining the uninterrupted delivery of relief and medical aid to the Strip, warning of the tragic humanitarian situation there, according to a Royal Court statement.

 His Majesty reaffirmed that there can be no peace or stability in the region without reaching a just solution to the Palestinian issue on the basis of the two-state solution.